Kiran-sai-99/calculator-cli-app/README.md

 The calculator runs in the terminal and it will execute until the user chooses to exit.

 KEY CONCEPTS USED:
   -Functions, Loops, Conditionals AND CLI Interaction.

+TECH STACK
+  -Python 3
+  -Command-Line Interface (CLI)

 # Run the Calculator
 python calculator.py